Angels & Demons: A Biblical Survey

 - Jan 4

-- 8 min read
+- 7 min read

 Introduction

-God's Rule over Angels & Demons
+God's Authority over Angels and Demons

 The Old Testament presents the unseen realm as a real part of creation, entirely under God's authority.
 The main Hebrew word translated as "angel" is malak (H4397), meaning "messenger."
 Scripture uses this term to describe God's authorized servants who speak his words, carry out his commands, and protect his people.
 The angel of the Lord appears to Hagar (Gen. 16:7–13), confronts Moses at the burning bush (Exod.
 3:2), and guides Israel during its deliverance from Egypt (Exod.
 14:19).
 In each case, the angel speaks and acts with God's authority while remaining distinct from God.
 Scripture does not fully explain this figure, but consistently presents a mediated divine presence without dividing God's sovereignty.